moritz-sauer-13/silverstripe-cookie-consent/readme.md

 ## Requirements

-* Silverstripe CMS 5.x
+* Silverstripe CMS 6.x

-Note: this version is compatible with Silverstripe 5.
-For Silverstripe 4, please see the [2 release line](https://github.com/xini/silverstripe-cookie-consent/tree/2).
+Note: this version is compatible with Silverstripe 6.

 ## Installation